 9. Hibiscus

 Hibiscus is a small evergreen shrub.
 Little as it is, usually 4 inches tall, it can capture all attention thanks to its giant, showy flowers.
-The flower varies from basic, single color like red, pink, purple to fancy mixtures of colors.
+The flower varies from basic, single colors like red, pink, and purple to fancy mixtures of colors.
 For beginners, however, single-colored hibiscus is highly recommended because it blooms more abundantly and regularly.

 Being a tropical plant, hibiscus needs plenty of direct sunlight to bloom, even though it can grow perfectly fine with no direct sunlight.
 So a sunny window spot is a perfect place to put your hibiscus.
 You can give it a generous amount of water in hot weather, but make sure your pot has an excellent drainage hole.
 Any potting soil is fine, but loamy soil works best for your hibiscus.
 You need to give your plant some pruning to give it a good compact.